1ch3n/Marketing-Optimizer/README.md

 ### auto_report_read_file.py:
 The Python script that contains the core functions and algorithms that execute the MMM analysis and data visualization.
 Core functions include:
-- **build_model_elastic_net** (applies data transformation to capture adstock and saturation effects, builds the Elastic Net regression model),
+- **build_model** (builds the OLS and random forest regressor if KPI = 'engagedSessions', builds logistic regression and random forest classifier if KPI='conversions')
-- **hyperparameter_optimizer** (applies the Nevergrad algorithm that searches for the set of hyperparameters that minimizes model's MAPE),
+- **hyperparameter_optimizer** (applies the Nevergrad algorithm that searches for the set of hyperparameters that minimizes model's MSE),
-- **eval_charts** (creates data visualization based on the predicted KPIs: the most efficient budget allocation mix by ROI, contribution and funnel chart),
+- **eval_charts** (creates data visualization based on the predicted KPIs: the most efficient budget allocation bar chart based on coefficents of OLS, and partial dependence for random forest models),
-- **perform_optimization** (defines bounds and contraints of the optimization problem; returns an interactive bar chart with budget allocation recommendation),
 - **marketing_optimizer** (links together the above-mentioned functions; takes user-defined parameters as an input).
 This Python script contains a detailed documentation describing each function.

 ## Prerequisites